yownas/sd-webui-lua/README.md

 This is an extension for [Vlad's automatic](https://github.com/vladmandic/automatic/) or [automatic1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to let you run Lua code to generate images (and more?).

-It is also NOT a serious extension (yet).
-It is mostly just an experiment from my side to see if it was possible to do or not. :)
+It is also NOT a very serious extension (yet).
+It is mostly just an experiment from my side to see if it was possible to do or not.

 ![sd-webui-lua](https://user-images.githubusercontent.com/13150150/235615238-a92f6395-d6f7-4e03-8d52-095edeb8aef2.png)

-# Issues
+# Issues & todo

 * Gradios Gallery seem to freeze if it get and empty result.
 "Solved" at the moment by giving it a 1x1 pixel place holder.